Georacer/ardupilog/README.md

 * Or a cell array of strings.
 Each string is the literal name of the message type.

 ### Slicing
-Typially, only a small portion of the flight log is of interest.
+Typically, only a small portion of the flight log is of interest.
 Ardupilog supports *slicing* logs to a specific start-end interval with:
 ```matlab
 sliced_log = log.getSlice([<start_value>, <end_vlaue>], <slice_type>)
 ```